-Debbie is Deputy Chief Executive of the Diverse Academies Learning Partnership (‘DALP’) – a 3 to 19 academies’ partnership of two academy trusts (one multi and one sole) educating some 5000 students.
+Debbie is Acting Chief Executive of the Diverse Academies Learning Partnership (‘DALP’) – a 3 to 19 academies’ partnership of two academy trusts (one multi and one sole) educating some 5000 students.
 DALP is an approved DfE sponsor based in Nottinghamshire.
 All bar one of DALP’s current academies are judged to be ‘Good’ or better by Ofsted.
 Debbie joined DALP in August 2015.

 Debbie is a former HMI and was, before that, the Principal of Nunthorpe Academy in Middlesbrough – a high performing 11-19 converter academy judged outstanding by Ofsted in all S5 aspects (April 2013).
 Nunthorpe received much ministerial accolade and Debbie was invited to a Downing Street reception for ‘Inspirational Women’ in 2014 as a result of her work at Nunthorpe – now a Teaching School leading an innovative regional alliance of primary, secondary, special, HEI and PRU providers.